Content Strategy Guide: How to Build One That Actually Works

 Rank your goals by importance and make sure they support your bigger business goals.

-Step 4: Choose and Prioritize Your Channels
+Step 4: Choose and prioritize your channels

 Pick the content types and places that make sense for your audience.
 Choose platforms where your people already hang out, not just what's hot right now.